Breast Reduction Surgery (Reduction Mammoplasty)

 What is Breast Reduction?

 A breast reduction improves the size and shape of the breasts.
+As one of the breast reduction surgeons in Richmond VA, I have found that many women experience a major improvement in their back and shoulder discomfort following surgery.
 Many women feel a major improvement in back and shoulder discomfort and other pre-operative symptoms.
 A breast reduction also reduces the risk of breast cancer and long-term, makes breast self-examinations and mammograms more accurate.

 Please purchase and bring a wish bra that you would like to fit into after surgery to your pre-op appointment and with you the day of surgery.
 This will give Dr. Blanchet an idea of what size you would like to be.